hiepnguyen034/Emotion_Detector/README.md

 # To test with specific image(s)

-Clone the repos-> Open the notebook `customized_tests.ipynb` and run every cell -> Insert path to image that needs to be tested -> run the function `test_specific_image(PATH)`.
+Clone the repos-> Open the notebook `customized_tests.ipynb` and run all the cells before #CUSTOMIZED TEST CASES START FROM HERE# cell -> Insert path to the image that needs to be tested -> run the function `test_specific_image(PATH)`.
 Input must be an image of one person, preferably a selfie with an empty background